google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ---

-# Predict Price of a House Using the Machine Learning Process
+# Predict the Price of a House Using the Machine Learning Process

 ![center](res/regression13.png)